pvcraven/web-development-class/source/semester_1/assignments/05_finalize_site/finalize_site.rst

   working.
 Leave no person behind!
 * If someone from your team is missing, have the project owner send them an e-mail asking for their GitHub ID, so they can be added.
+* Take a look at the website in your browser.

 Brainstorming Improvements
 --------------------------